 Apparently, the officers at the Mexico border will ask tourists leaving the country to pay an exit fee of $300 pesos (~27 USD) but what they don’t tell people is that if they flew into the country, the exit fee is usually included in your flight ticket.
 All you have to do is show them proof of paying the fee with an itemized receipt from your airline and they shut right up and let you pass.

 But unfortunately for us, we didn’t have time to call our airline and ask for an itemized receipt for our flight tickets.
 We thought that our regular receipt and proof of our one way ticket would be enough.

 We got to the border, and as expected the immigration officer asked us for $320 pesos per person.
 We quickly responded by saying that we didn’t have to pay because we payed the fee when we bought our tickets.
-But he didn’t care.
-He came up with some bullshit that we couldn’t argue and eventually we gave him the damn fee.
+But he didn’t care, so we gave him the fee.
 When we gave him $700 pesos because we didn’t have the exact amount of $640, he gave us back one hundred and only took the $600 pesos for the both of us. (umm, that has scam written all over it)